-In my first few years of gardening I often had some dark shady spots I wanted to add some brightness in the short term with annuals but I found them hard to find.
+In my first few years of gardening, I often had some dark shady spots I wanted to add some brightness in the short term with annuals but I found them hard to find.
 Walking through the nursery was just flat after flat of sun-loving annuals, but none for shade!
-So I went on the hunt for those that would tolerate the shade and really add some color to those shady spots.
+So I went on the hunt for those that would tolerate the shade and really add some colour to those shady spots.

-My efforts were rewarded and, over the years, I have found plenty of annuals for shade that thrive in the darkest corners of my garden while giving me a resplendent display of flowers and color.
+My efforts were rewarded and, over the years, I have found plenty of annuals for shade that thrive in the darkest corners of my garden while giving me a resplendent display of flowers and colour.

 These sweet flowers are a garden staple for a reason.
-They are extremely hardy, come in a wide range of sizes and colors, and they are even edible.
+They are extremely hardy, come in a wide range of sizes and colours, and they are even edible.
 Pansies are low maintenance and just require regular watering and deadheading.

 Impatiens grow as mounding shrubs covered with flowers in red, pink, purple, or white.
 They are a great choice for containers, hanging baskets, or border plants.
 Plant them in a shady spot after the danger of frost has passed for the season and water frequently.

-These tiny spreading flowers are usually deep blue, but also come in pink, white, and red.
+These tiny spreading flowers are usually deep blue but also come in pink, white, and red.
 Lobelia like partial shade and make an excellent ground cover.
 They also look stunning in hanging baskets as they will spill over the edges.
-Lobelia typically grow in full sun but will tolerate shade because they are so hardy and easy to grow.
+Lobelia typically grows in full sun but will tolerate shade because they are so hardy and easy to grow.
 You will get fewer flowers, but they produce so many that you won’t miss them.

-Snapdragons, so-called because their flowers resemble tiny mouths that snap open and closed, have tall flower spikes that come in practically every color of the rainbow.
+Snapdragons, so-called because their flowers resemble tiny mouths that snap open and closed, have tall flower spikes that come in practically every colour of the rainbow.
 There are dwarf and tall varieties to fit different garden needs.
 Snapdragons make wonderful filler plants for garden beds or containers.
 Plant them in partial shade to lengthen their blooming season.